amirkdv/codex/README.md

 files.
 For example, the two example files above, if concatenated by Codex, will produce a tree consisting of the same subtree twice, one for each of the input files.

+## To Do

+* On file change, only rebuild the difference, not the whole tree.
+* Support markdown embedded LaTeX through pandoc.
+* Support watching folders.